-Predictive Dialer: If the sales team wants to make calls to several phone lines at the same time, and by live agents, they can embrace a predictive dialer.
+If the sales team wants to make calls to several phone lines at the same time and by live agents, they can embrace a predictive dialer.
 It enables the agents to get notified when a call is picked up on one of the lines and never goes disrupted by disconnected calls, answering machines, and dial tones.

-Sometimes, salespeople can’t always handle calls effectively or neglect to log to activity into their CRM.
+Sometimes, salespeople can’t always handle calls effectively or neglect to log activity into their CRM.
 They may be tired or frustrated.
 However, this shouldn’t affect the sales flow.
-Adopting dialing automation in business is will ensure calls are always made and logged.
-With the real time ability to track cold calling metrics you can identify pitfalls in the sales process before they become revenue impacting.
+Adopting dialing automation in business will ensure calls are always made and logged.
+With the real-time ability to track cold calling metrics, you can identify pitfalls in the sales process before they become revenue impacting.
 Always keep data clean and accurate with automation.

 Before cold calling a person, sales agents must admit the fact that they are going to ask for someone’s valuable time.
 So, it is their duty to ensure they are not wasting the time of a prospect.
 Approaching the lead with utmost preparedness is the best way to sell to them.
 That means value should be offered on every cold call.
 Sales agents can introduce prospects with quality services that address their challenges and help their business.